Granigan/otm-harjoitustyo/documentation/software_requirements.md

 After this the voyage's score is presented, and added to high score list if warranted, and the player is taken back to the main screen.

-## Minimum features
+## Basic features
-- Game can be created (basic UI)
+- Game can be compiled and ran
-- Choices are offered and can be made (tracking of choices)
+- Choices are offered and can be made (tracking of choices and effects on resources)
-- Spaceship can be launched (end gameplay, see results)
+- Spaceship can be launched (end gameplay, see journey)
 - End result is reported (algoritm provides a result based on resources.)

 ## Important features